Do I Need a Letter of Administration or a Grant of Probate?

 The terms of a will are not clear

-Executors are personally liable for any mistakes when dealing with inheritance tax or problems with distributing assets after a grant of probate has been issued.
-If there are any problems with how the estate has been dealt with, such as an unreasonable delay or a misuse of legal powers, you are likely to need legal assistance.
+Executors may be personally liable for any mistakes when dealing with Inheritance Tax or problems with distributing assets after a grant of probate has been issued.
+If there are any problems with how the estate has been dealt with, such as an unreasonable delay or a misuse of legal powers, you will need legal assistance, but it is best to avoid these problems by working with a solicitor from the outset.
+Legal fees can sometimes be paid for from the estate of the deceased, which can also help to save on legal costs that may arise later.

 How can Percy Hughes & Roberts help?